Apple and Google build more privacy and flexibility into Bluetooth contact tracing tech

 Standards for what constitutes a dangerous exposure could change based on new knowledge or local conditions.
 For example, recorded interactions may be able to increase sensitivity in areas where outbreaks are particularly bad.

 On April 10, Apple and Google, creators of the most popular mobile operating systems in the world, announced an unprecedented partnership to create a common API for Android and iOS smartphone apps to exchange and record contact events.
 Rather than use cell phone tower triangulation or GPS, the method relies on Bluetooth Low Energy signals and carries out compute and stores contact events locally on smartphones in what’s called a decentralized process.
 Many privacy advocates and the makers of privacy-conscious apps in the U.S. and EU agree that decentralization, or tracking without the use of a centralized repository, does away with the prospect that a single hack can reveal sensitive user information for all participants.

 Members of the TCN protocol, a group of about a dozen organizations working with cryptology, AI, and Bluetooth experts that believe in decentralized contact tracing, have collaborated with Apple and Google since the tech giants agreed to work together about a month ago.

-The update will also include more detailed Received Signal Strength Indicator (RSSI) information.
+The update will include more detailed Received Signal Strength Indicator (RSSI) information.
 Apps using the Apple-Google API will also be able to record the number of days since an exposure event has occurred.

 Also part of the update today: Apple and Google will now refer to the solution as an exposure notification app instead of a contact tracing app.

 In phase II of the partnership, due out in the coming months, smartphones using Android or iOS will automatically track contact events.
-Using this approach, people won’t have a choice of whether their phone will collect or broadcast Bluetooth signals.
+Users will have to update their phones and then opt-in to participate.
+Using this approach, people won’t have to download the app.
 But if a person tests positive, a doctor can suggest they download the app to alert people who might have been exposed.

 European Union officials earlier this week asserted that contact tracing apps must surpass a 60% installation threshold in order to be effective.
 Apple and Google spokespeople last week declined to predict what level of app download is effective.